PHSKC-APDE/rads/wiki/brfss_functions.md

     `rads::calc`

-As with `list_dataset_columns()`, by default you will receive King County data but can specify Washington State data with the `kingco = FALSE` argument.
+As with `list_dataset_columns()`, by default you will receive King County data.
+You can specify Washington State data with the `kingco = FALSE` argument.

 Let’s see both methods in action: